sledgeh4w/chomper/README.md

 ![PyPI - Python Version](https://img.shields.io/pypi/pyversions/infernum)
 [![GitHub license](https://img.shields.io/github/license/Sh4ww/infernum)](https://github.com/Sh4ww/infernum/blob/main/LICENSE)

-Infernum is a lightweight Android ELF emulation framework.
-It is mainly used to emulate native algorithm, so it will not provide JNI environment or file system support.
+Infernum is a lightweight Android native library emulation framework.
+It is mainly used to emulate pure algorithm, so it will not provide JNI environment or file system support.
 It only supports arch ARM64 for now.

 ## Requirements